Cheap spring getaways

 Maple syrup, birding and bicycling

-Near Sandstone and the 75-mile Willard Munger State Trail, the Osprey Wilds Environmental Learning Center, formerly Audubon Center of the North Woods, holds an annual Maple Syrup Day in March 25, where families can learn how to tap trees and turn sap into syrup, then get a pancake meal, $15.
+Near Sandstone and the 75-mile Willard Munger State Trail, the Osprey Wilds Environmental Learning Center, formerly Audubon Center of the North Woods, holds an annual Maple Syrup Day in late March where families can learn how to tap trees and turn sap into syrup, then get a pancake meal.
 Reservations are required.

-Then they can spend the night in one of the environmental-learning center's lodges, $40 for a room that sleeps four adults or a family of eight.
+Then they can spend the night in one of the environmental-learning center's lodges.

 Guests can make a weekend out of other programs, too.
 The lodges also can be rented by groups who want to bicycle the Munger Trail or go birding around the 535-acre campus.